 2001 Los Angeles' new Kodak Theatre makes its debut with The Ovation Awards, the Los Angeles theatre honors.
 The building at Hollywood Boulevard and Highland Avenue is designed by scenic designer and architect David Rockwell.

-2012 Christopher Durang's Chekhov-inspired comedy, Vanya and Sonia and Masha and Spike, which whips characters from the Russian playwright's catalogue into a frothy weekend of costumes, prophesies, and existential longing, opens Off-Broadway at Lincoln Center Theater's Mitzi E. Newhouse Theater.
+2012 Christopher Durang's Chekhov-inspired comedy, Vanya and Sonia and Masha and Spike, which whips characters from the Russian playwright's catalog into a frothy weekend of costumes, prophesies, and existential longing, opens Off-Broadway at Lincoln Center Theater's Mitzi E. Newhouse Theater.
 The cast features Sigourney Weaver, Kristine Nielsen, David Hyde Pierce, Genevieve Angelson, Shalita Grant, and Billy Magnussen.
 The production transfers to Broadway in 2013, where it wins the Tony Award for Best Play.

 2015 The Young Vic's production of Arthur Miller's A View from the Bridge, directed by acclaimed Belgian director Ivo van Hove, opens on Broadway at the Lyceum Theatre.
 The cast includes Mark Strong, Nicola Walker, Phoebe Fox, and Russell Tovey.
 The production wins Tony Awards for Best Direction of a Play and Best Revival of a Play.